{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 NOTE: Employers are responsible for notifying employees and their dependents of their right to continue group coverage if they lose coverage due to one or more of the aforementioned qualifying events.
 This notification at the time of a qualifying event is known as an Election Notice.

-Generally, Initial Notices at the start of the plan year should be distributed to all employees to educate them on their rights if they experience a life change event in the future.
+Generally, initial notices at the start of the plan year should be distributed to all employees to educate them on their rights if they experience a life change event in the future.

 New call-to-action